QAddict/qaddict-foundation-java/README.md

-# QAddict org for Java
+# QAddict foundation for Java

 > ,,We are Addicted to Quality''